 (increases chances for puppy placement)

---Plans to do puppy classes/obedience classes, proper socialization early on (3 new places, 3 new people per week early on even with Covid conditions, it Can be done).
-Simply put if you do not have the time or plans to do these things, it is not the right time to bring a puppy into your home
+--Plans to do puppy classes/obedience classes, proper socialization early on (3 new places, 3 new people per week early on).
+Simply put, if you do not have the time or plans to do these things, it is not the right time to bring a puppy into your home

---Time daily for proper exercise and stimulation, including how this fits with working hours if you work fulltime.
+--Time daily for proper exercise and stimulation, including how this fits with working hours if you work fulltime or have several younger children.
 Crating a puppy all day/5 days a week is not an appropriate or fair plan for a puppy.